8go/nostr-commander-rs/README.md

       --relay [<RELAY>...]
           Provide one or multiple relays for argument --add-contact.
 They have the form 'wss://some.relay.org'
+      --npub-to-hex [<KEY>...]
+          Convert one or multiple public keys in Bech32 format ('npub1...') into the corresponding 'hex' format.
+Details:: See also --hex-to-npub --hex-to-npub [<KEY>...]
+          Convert one or multiple public keys in 'hex' format into the corresponding Bech32 ('npub1...') format.
+Details:: See also --npub-to-hex
-      --subscribe-author [<KEY>...]
+      --get-pubkey-entity [<KEY>...]
-          Subscribe to one or more authors.
-Specify each author by its public key in form of 'npub1SomePublicKey'.
-Alternatively you can use the Hex form of the private key
+          Get the entity of one or multiple public keys.
+Details:: This will show you for every public key given if the key represents a Nostr account (usually an individual) or a public Nostr channel.
+It might also return "Unknown" if the entity of the key cannot be determined.
+          E.g. this can be helpful to determine if you want to use --subscribe-author or --subscribe-channel
       --subscribe-pubkey [<KEY>...]
           Subscribe to one or more public keys.
+Details: Specify each public key in form of 'npub1SomePublicKey'.
+Alternatively you can use the Hex form of the public key.
+Use this option to subscribe to an account, i.e. the key of an individual.
+See also --subscribe-channel which are different
+      --subscribe-author [<KEY>...]
+          Subscribe to authors with to one or more public keys of accounts.
+          Details:: Specify each public key in form of 'npub1SomePublicKey'.
+          Alternatively you can use the Hex form of the public key.
+Use this option to subscribe to a Nostr accounts (usually individuals).
+          Provide keys that represent accounts (see --get-pubkey-entity).
+See also --subscribe-pubkey and --subscribe-channel which are different --subscribe-channel [<KEY>...]
-Specify each public key in form of 'npub1SomePublicKey'.
-Alternatively you can use the Hex form of the private key
+          Subscribe to public channels with one or more public keys of channels.
+Details:: Specify each public key in form of 'npub1SomePublicKey'.
+Alternatively you can use the Hex form of the public key.
+Sometimes the public key of a public channel is referred to as channel id.
+Provide keys that represent public channels (see --get-pubkey-entity).
+See also --subscribe-pubkey and
+          --subscribe-author which are different
       --limit-number <NUMBER>
           Limit the number of messages to receive when subscribing.
 By default there is no limit (0) [default: 0]